LKChenLK/wsd-processing/README.md

 The second way (via loading SemCor from nltk directly) infers where the word is in a sentence by matching for the lemma of the target word in the target sentence.
 This is a more direct and simpler way, and you can mostly find the correct index, but if the same word appears in the context sentence more than once, there is possibility for mistake.

+NOTE: the two methods stores the output file at the same place with the same name.
+If you want to try both and be able to distinguish them, you'll have to modify the code (`process_*.py`) and change the output directory or filename to distinguish them.

 ## Getting SemCor from GlossBERT's preprocessed dataset
 Download the preprocessed dataset in csv format from [google drive](https://drive.google.com/file/d/1OA-Ux6N517HrdiTDeGeIZp5xTq74Hucf/view)